The Bar-Steward Sons of Val Doonican discography: The Dark Side Of The Tarn

+Ey Up!
+Let's Go!

 Released on 17 March 2012, the cover artwork is a pastiche of The Ramones' eponymous debut, featuring the line-up of Scott Doonican, Alan Doonican #1 and Andy Doonican.
 It opens with a parody of The Ramones' Blitzkrieg Bop.
 It also contains the band's regular live show finale, Jump Ararnd, a parody of House Of Pain's Jump Around.

+The Bar-Stewards And Friends' Christmas Cracker

+Released on 7 December 2012, the cover artwork is a pastiche of We Wish You A Merry Christmas, a 1968 compilation 7 inch E.P. featuring Julie Andrews, Vic Damone, Jack Jones and Marian Anderson.
+This compilation album features tracks from The Bar-Steward Sons of Val Doonican, Scott Doonican and the supporting cast of the first incarnation of The Bar-Steward Sons of Val Doonican's Christmas Rock n Roll Circus live show which took place annually in Barnsley between 2012 and 2023.

 Sat'day Neet Fever

 Released in 2013, the album is noteworthy for containing the band's most requested song, The Lady In Greggs, a parody of The Lady In Red by Chris De Burgh.
 The cover artwork is a pastiche of the Original Motion Picture Soundtrack to Saturday Night Fever with Scott Doonican, Alan Doonican #1 and Andy Doonican in the place of the Bee Gee's and an elderly Val Doonican on the dance floor in the place of John Travolta.
 It also contains parodies of The Bee Gee's Night Fever and Stayin' Alive.